 Do Your Marijuana Leaves Have Nutrient Burn?

-Quick Summary: Nutrient burn or fertilizer burn is one of the most common beginner cannabis growing problems.
-The yellow or brown leaf tips arecaused bytoo-high levels of nutrients at the roots, which disrupts the flow of water through the plant and causes the symptom of burnt tips on leaves.
+Quick Summary: Nutrient or fertilizer burn is one of the most common beginner cannabis growing problems.
+Too-high nutrients cause the yellow or brown leaf tips at the roots, which disrupts the flow of water through the plant and causes the symptom of burnt tips on leaves.

-When the roots takein more nutrients than a cannabis plant can use, theoverabundance causes problem with water flow in the plant, triggering brown or bronze 'œburns' on the tips of your leaves.
-If nutrient levels are not lowered, the burnt tips start traveling inwards and the ends of leaves start becomingcrispy and twisted.
+When the roots take in more nutrients than a cannabis plant can use, the overabundance causes problems with water flow in the plant, triggering brown or bronze ‘burns’ on the tips of your leaves.
+If nutrient levels are not lowered, the burnt tips start traveling inwards, and the leaves ends become crispy and twisted.

-As nutrient burn progresses, the tips start getting bronze, crispy, curled and sometimes twisted.
-Although you can stop nutrient burn from getting worse, the burnt appearance won'tgo away on the leaves that were already affected.
+As nutrient burn progresses, the tips get bronze, crispy, curled, and sometimes twisted.
+Although you can stop the nutrient burn from worsening, the burnt appearance won’t go away on the already affected leaves.

-Nutrient burn is most common when feeding cannabis too-high levels of bottled nutrients and especially chemical or mineral nutrients.
-This is what you’ll findin most non-organic plant food.
+Nutrient burn is most common when feeding cannabis too-high bottled nutrients, primarily chemical or mineral.
+This is what you’ll find in most non-organic plant food.

-Mineral-based nutrients can help increase cannabis growth rates and yieldscompared to organic-based nutrients due to the fact that these nutrients are so easily absorbed bythe plant roots.
-The plant doesn’t have to do any 'œwork' to get the nutrients.
-The downside is yourplant can easily take in more than it can use if the nutrient levels are too high.
+Mineral-based nutrients can help increase cannabis growth rates and yields compared to organic-based nutrients because plant roots absorb these nutrients easily.
+The plant doesn’t have to do any ‘work’ to get the nutrients.
+The downside is your plant can easily take in more than it can use if the nutrient levels are too high.

-Nutrient burn can also happen when plants or seedlings are grown directly in soil that has a high level of nutrients (a 'œhot' soil or growing medium) such as fresh compost, manure or a nutrient-amended soil mix.
-This usually happens to young seedlings, and they will 'œgrow out of it' as they begin to use up all the nutrients in the soil, as long as more nutrients are not added.
+Nutrient burn can also happen when plants or seedlings are grown directly in soil with a high level of nutrients (a ‘hot’ soil or growing medium), such as fresh compost, manure, or a nutrient-amended soil mix.
+This usually happens to young seedlings, and they will ‘grow out of it as they begin to use up all the nutrients in the soil, as long as more nutrients are not added.

 In general, plants use overall higher levels of nutrients as they get more light.
-Therefore plants in relatively low light conditions can get nutrient burn at lower levels of nutrientthan the same plant wouldunder bigger grow lights.
+Therefore plants in relatively low light conditions can get nutrient burn at lower levels of nutrients than the same plant would under bigger grow lights.

-Each cannabis plant is different, so you might have just one out of many plants get nutrient burn!
-That is completely normal.
+Each cannabis plant is different so you might have just one out of many plants get nutrient burn!
+That is entirely normal.

-Sometimes you’ll also see nutrient burn leaf tips also curl or 'œclaw'.
-The clawing can be caused by an overabundance of Nitrogen ( Nitrogen Toxicity), which is common for plants that are experiencing nutrient burn from overall high levels of nutrients.
+Sometimes you’ll also see nutrient-burn leaf tips curl or ‘claw.’
+The clawing can be caused by an overabundance of Nitrogen ( Nitrogen Toxicity), typical for plants experiencing nutrient burn from overall high levels of nutrients.

-The yellow tips will eventually turn rusty brown and crispy.
+The yellow tips will eventually turn rusty brown, and crispy.
 If you do not correct the problem, you may also notice the burn slowly spreading from the tips to the whole leaf.
-At this point, if you haven’t done so already, you should immediately treat your plant (directions below) before there’s more damage.
+If you haven’t done so already, you should immediately treat your plant (directions below) before there’s more damage.

-Nutrient burn can also manifest itself as brown or bronze spotting around the edges of the leaf serrations (often when there’s aproblem with proper absorption of potassium), or with leaf tips curling downwards (tips pointing down is often associated with too much nitrogen).
+Nutrient burn can also manifest as brown or bronze spotting around the edges of the leaf serrations (often when there’s a problem with proper absorption of potassium) or with leaf tips curling downwards (tips pointing down are often associated with too much nitrogen).